Matteljay/lto-raspberry/README.md

     HostName 1.2.3.4
     Port 22
 ```
 With probably a bit of [further reading](https://wiki.termux.com/wiki/Remote_Access) you should be ready to simply type `ssh lto` into your phone's terminal app.
-You then have complete control of your LTO crypto server from any place with internet in the world.
+You will then have complete control of your Raspberry from any place with internet in the world.

 ## Setting up the LTO node